slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Your limits are where are your [fears](#on-fear-anger-and-excuses).

 Impostor syndrome: your beliefs determine your reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.
 People underestimate their possibilities.
 We live in a society where the greatest lies that are told are the ones that we tell ourself.
 There are few actual rules.
-The police aren't coming for you.
+The police aren’t coming for you.
 No one is watching you.
 Do what you want.

 > *'To define is to limit.' -- Oscar Wilde*